Applications for the Spring 2020 What's Up TV training is now CLOSED. Applications closed on January 22nd, 2020.

 A unique aspect of our training model is that it puts participants into a 'real-time' work situation during which they work in a tightly knit team to produce 6 half hour episodes of a broadcast-quality magazine TV show called ‘What’s Up TV’, which is aired on Sky 1.
 Find out more about the show on www.whatsuptv.co.uk

-Applicants must not be in full time education or employment if accepted onto the training.
+Applicants must not be in full time education (this includes taking a gap year) or employment if accepted onto the training.
 They must have been living in the UK for a minimum of a year and have the right to work in the UK.
-You should also reside in the UK at the time of application.
+You should also reside in the UK at the time of application and be aged 18+.
 It is primarily aimed at individuals from under-represented backgrounds and those with limited educational or employment opportunities, including unemployed graduates.

 Individuals who have a passion for the TV and Film industries and who have little or no experience working within these industries.

 We strongly advise applicants to read ALL job descriptions before applying for their chosen role.

 Duration: The training is Full time.
-14 weeks of intensive hands on training with 6 months of follow-up career support.
+The first 4 weeks is free training to you and upon successful completion, you will be eligible to apply for a further 10 weeks of paid employment / production of What's Up TV ( paid at NMW) with 6 months of follow-up career support.
 The training is full time, Mondays-Fridays and will involve working some weekends.
 We require flexibility and complete availability from participants.

 Location: The training takes place at Sky Osterley Campus, TW7 5QD.

 Financial Support: Trainees will receive a training allowance (National Minimum Wage).
-Please note the 1st 4 weeks (4 weeks and 4 days for Trainee Management) of free training are not paid, and the remaining 10 weeks are paid and are paid a month in arrears.
+Please note the 1st 4 weeks (4 weeks and 4 days for Trainee Management) of free training are not paid and the remaining 10 weeks (should you be successful) are paid a month in arrears.
 We also do not provide any accommodation for trainees.

 Training Dates: 16th of March – 19th of June 2020.
 Trainee Production Manager and Trainee Production Coordinators start earlier on the 10th of March 2020.